mikefay/dev.na.bambora.com/source/docs/guides/3D_secure.md

 3D Secure is a collection of security measures offered by the major credit card companies to fight fraudulent transactions.
 Verified by Visa (VbV), MasterCard SecureCode, and American Express SafeKey require the cardholder to enter their authentication credential directly through a card issuer portal.

 After the cardholder's identity is confirmed, the issuer authenticates with a response allowing the transaction to be processed.
+When 3D Secure successfully confirms a cardholder's identity, there is a liability shift from the Merchant to the card brands.

 > If you have any questions about 3D Secure, our [Customer Experience Team](https://www.bambora.com/en/ca/contact/support/) are always happy to help.